protagonal/playtest/README.md

 ## Playtest

 Playtest is a card game printer.
-It takes tabular card specification format as input and prints pages of numbered and versioned cards in the correct quantities so they can be play tested.
+It takes card specification as input and prints pages of numbered and versioned cards in the correct quantities so they can be play tested.
+It can also export a zip file of PNGs that can be added as a deck in [GameCrafter](https://www.thegamecrafter.com/).

 ### Deck Spec